Argentine soccer legend Maradona says he is a 'soldier' for Venezuela's Maduro

-BUENOS AIRES, Aug 8 (Reuters) - With Venezuelan President Nicolas Maduro facing criticism from around Latin America and the world amid a deepening political crisis, Argentine soccer legend Diego Maradona said he was willing to fight for the embattled leftist regime.
+BUENOS AIRES (Reuters) - With Venezuelan President Nicolas Maduro facing criticism from around Latin America and the world amid a deepening political crisis, Argentine soccer legend Diego Maradona said he was willing to fight for the embattled leftist regime.

+"We are chavistas until death," Maradona wrote on his official Facebook page on Monday night, using a term to refer to supporters of late former Venezuelan President Hugo Chavez.

 "Long live the revolution!!!" he wrote in a post in English, Spanish and Italian.

+Kempes, who was top goalscorer when Argentina won the 1978 World Cup, called Maradona out on twitter.

+"@DiegoMaradona how can you support the death of 124 young people who defended liberty and democracy in their country," Kempes, now a commentator with ESPN, wrote.

-The former soccer star's expression of support came just days after regional trade bloc Mercosur suspended Venezuela indefinitely, accusing Maduro of human rights violations and urging him to dismantle a newly created pro-government constituent assembly.
+The spat came just days after regional trade bloc Mercosur suspended Venezuela indefinitely, accusing Maduro of human rights violations and urging him to dismantle a newly created pro-government constituent assembly.

-Maradona, who led Argentina to the World Cup title in 1986, is well-known for supporting leftist politicians in Latin America and was a friend of late Cuban leader Fidel Castro, whose face is tattooed on his leg.
+Maradona, who led Argentina to the World Cup title in 1986 and is widely considered one of the greatest players of all-time, is well-known for supporting leftist politicians in Latin America and was a friend of late Cuban leader Fidel Castro, whose face is tattooed on his leg.

 His post prompted a critical response from Venezuelan opposition leader Henrique Capriles.